Gattocrucco/sipmfilter/README.md

   * `figlatex.py`: generate LaTeX command for including a matplotlib figure.

+  * `num2si.py`: function to print a number with SI suffix.

 ## Output

   * `fingersnr-changebaseline/`: the output from `fingersnr.py` for the